th2-net/th2-docs/content/versions/1-5-4/getting-started/use-th2/2-create-env.md

 ![](/img/getting-started/th2-infra-schema/git-based/create-branch.png)

-In the new branch it is needed to edit `infra-mgr-config.yml`: variable `spec.k8s-propagation` should be configured as rule instead of `off` to automatically apply all dependencies from _`th2-infra-schema`_.
+In the new branch you need to edit `infra-mgr-config.yml`: variable `spec.k8s-propagation` should be configured as `rule` instead of `off` to automatically apply all dependencies from _`th2-infra-schema`_.
 Lets commit changes.

 ```yml[infra-mgr-config.yml]